 What eventually happened to Mr. X?, you ask.

-He was terminated about 6 months later after a string of absences, excessive/unapproved time away from his workstation, several verbal & written warnings for substandard work performance, complaints about the quality of his work and the like.
+He was terminated about 6 months later after a string of absences, excessive/unapproved time away from his workstation, several verbal & written warnings for sub-par performance and the like.

 It’s really quite sad.
 When he transferred, he really had the opportunity to do well.